 Long-term care services are reimbursed by Medi-Cal on a per-diem basis.
+Commencing in or about July, 2014, a small number of the Company's long term care residents will be transitioned into managed medical plans pursuant to California's Coordinated Care Initiative, enacted in July 2012 through SB 1008 (Chapter 33, Statutes of 2012) and SB 1036 (Chapter 45, Statutes of 2012).
+The impact to the 2014 audited financial statements is immaterial.
 The Company is licensed as a Distinct-Part Long-Term Care Facility for provision of these services.

-Medicare cost reports have been finalized through December 31, 2011.
-Medi-Cal cost reports have been finalized through December 31, 2011.
-Reserves, where applicable, have been provided for all years subject to adjustment.
+Medicare cost reports have been finalized through December 31, 2012.
+Medi-Cal cost reports have been finalized through December 31, 2013.
+Reserves, where applicable, have been accrued for all years subject to adjustment.
 Laws and regulations governing the Medicare and Medi-Cal programs are extremely complex and subject to interpretation.
 As a result, there is a risk that recorded estimates will change in the near term.
 In the opinion of management, subsequent settlement adjustments, if any, would not have a materially adverse effect on the Company's financial position.

-Total revenue from Medicare programs approximated 16% and 13% of net patient service revenue in 2013 and 2012.
-In addition, the Company received approximately 9% and 9% of net patient service and resident revenue from the Medi-Cal skilled nursing facility program in 2013 and 2012.
+Total revenue from Medicare programs approximated 11% and 16% of net patient service revenue in 2014 and 2013.
+In addition, the Company received approximately 21% and 9% of net patient service and resident revenue from the Medi-Cal skilled nursing facility program in 2014 and 2013.